 Plyometric exercises offer one of the best ways for you to build muscular power, which means moving fast with strength.
 They add force behind each of your steps so you can clock faster paces.

-Yoga vs. Pilates: How to Choose leg power, increase the muscles’ and joints’ ability to spring quickly into action after landing, and recruit muscle fibers most efficiently.
+How to Stay Fresh Halfway Through Marathon Training leg power, increase the muscles’ and joints’ ability to spring quickly into action after landing, and recruit muscle fibers most efficiently.

 The better the muscles are at producing force against the ground quickly, the less time you spend on the ground, thus the faster you become.
 This plyometric strength workout is a great place to start.
 It focuses on key strength-building moves, with a quick plyo peppered in to challenge your muscles.

-How to do this workout: This 18-minute, high-intensity workout was programmed by Tinman Elite trainer, Chris Lee.
+Take a big step forward with left leg and bend knees to drop down into a lunge position: This 18-minute, high-intensity workout was programmed by Repeat on left side, Chris Lee.
 Review each move, demonstrated by Lee below, so you can learn the proper form, then follow along with him in the video above.
 Perform each exercise for the recommended number of reps.
 Complete the workout at least once a week.

 The Warmup: 1 round